Hebrews

 The Definition of Faith

 This eleventh chapter of Hebrews is one of the best known chapters of the Bible on the subject of faith.
-Two words describe faith; confidence and certainty.
+Two words describe faith: confidence and certainty.
 These two words need a secure beginning and ending point.
-The beginning point is believing in God’s character; that He is w …
+The beginning point is believing in God’s character; that He is who …

 Jesus Authority is Established Over All Creation

 The balance of this chapter continues with an ever-mounting argument for the superiority of Christ over the angels.
 The people addressed in this epistle were Hebrew Christians who had the greatest and deepest respect for the angels of God.
-When we look at this passage we can see …
+When we look at this passage, we can see some of the …